hakt0r/BDL/03-Git/BRANCHES.md

 ### Sadly: this can lead to conflicts

 Merge conflicts are bad, no point in denying this.
-THery hard to solve, luckily we have git and if something goes we can try to fix and go back to the original versions.
+They are hard to solve, luckily we have git and if something goes we can try to fix and go back to the original versions.